notnullgames/rattata/README.md

 ## NOTES

 - runtime has a reserved string for the onion address of the manager. leave off `.onion`.
 It's 56 characters long, padded with spaces, and you can find it with `ONION_ADDRESS` in the binary.
 This is how the manager address is hard-coded without re-compiling.
+Another idea: use filename or even CLI param to set call-back address.
+BadUSB script could acocunt for param, installing it stealth, etc.

 ## TODO